andyOR/Simulation-in-VBA/README.md

 #### c. which policies cost back orders and which ones are safe?

 ### 3. M/M/1 Queue Simulation
 #### This simulation represents the queue length in a system having single server, where arrivals are determined by a Poisson process and job service time have an exponential distribution.
-The variables used in the system: Entities - Customers,Resources - server and queue,  Attributes - arrival and service time, Performance - Avg Q(t): number of customers in queue at time t, Avg D(t): waiting time for ith customer, Avg B(t): server utilization
+The variables used in the system: Entities - Customers, Resources - server and queue,  Attributes - arrival and service time, Performance - Avg Q(t): number of customers in queue at time t, Avg D(t): waiting time for ith customer, Avg B(t): server utilization

 #### Questions answered through this simulation case.
 #### a.
 What is the average wait time in queue?
 (CTS or DTS)
 #### b.
 What is the average queue length?
 (CTS or DTS)
 #### c.
 What is the server utilization in the system?
 (CTS)

+### 4. Multiteller bank with separate queues & jockeying
+#### A bank system with different number tellers for servicing customers is a typical queueing system example.
+In this case, we silumated a multi teller bank with different number of tellers and calculated different performance metrics with each one of them.
+For e.g. a bank may use less number of tellers than needed to decrease the cost but it can lead to longer customer delays and alienation from customer.
+Using this simulation, bank can decide number of tellers needed to provide the adequate service to the customers who wants to cash a check or make saving deposit.
+This system included jockeying where customers are allowed to move from one queue to other if it seems to be their advantage.

+######## Questions answered through this simulation case.
+#### a.
+What are average number in queues with different tellers (4, 5, 6 and 7)?
+#### b.
+What is the average delay in queue with different tellers (4, 5, 6 and 7)?
+#### c.
+What is the maximum and minimum delay faced by a customer?
+#### d.
+What is the highest and lowest number of customers served in a day with different tellers?